lecritch/distributions_seattle-chicago-ds/README.md

 ### Expected Value/Mean

-The expected value, or the mean, describes the 'center' of the distribution (ou may hear this called the first moment).
+The expected value, or the mean, describes the 'center' of the distribution (you may hear this called the first moment).
 The 'center' refers loosely to the middle-values of a distribution, and is measured more precisely by notions like the mean, the median, and the mode.

 For a discrete distribution, working from the vantage point of a collected sample of n data points: